ianli/hcii-site-redesign/design.markdown

 Code
 ----

-The code for this redesign is available on GitHub at https://github.com/ianli/hcii-site-redesign.
+The code for this redesign is available on GitHub at [https://github.com/ianli/hcii-site-redesign](https://github.com/ianli/hcii-site-redesign).

 <hr class="space" />

 Layout
 ------

-The design of the layout emphasizes scanning from top to bottom instead of breaking content into separate pages or navigation into separate menu bars.
-This property is evident in the example pages and the side navigation.
+The design of the layout emphasizes scanning from top to bottom instead of breaking content into separate pages or splitting navigation into separate menu bars.
+This property is evident in the flowing content of the example pages and the long list of links in the side navigation.

 ### Responsive

 The layout is responsive.
-The elements of the layout scales depending on the screen resolution and device, so that the web site is viewable on a laptop, a tablet, or a mobile device.
+The elements of the layout scales and resizes to adapt to the screen resolution of the device.
+The readability of the site is maintained between different devices.
+To preview how this works, check this web site using a browser on the desktop and a mobile device.
+If you only have access to a desktop computer, try resizing the width of the browser.

 <hr class="space" />